weaviate/weaviate-io/developers/weaviate/api/rest_legacy/schema.md

 :::caution Limitations

-Adding a property after importing objects can lead to limitations in inverted-index related behavior.
+Adding a property after importing objects can lead to limitations in inverted-index related behavior, such as filtering by the new property's length of null status.

 <br/>